tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 - Ingest data across one or more data sources.
 - Model data to create reports and dashboards.
 - Refine, cleanse, and visualize the data by way of analysis.
 - Create reports for individual consumption.

+Though you can complete these activities online, the Desktop platform is purpose-built for individual user consumption or development work.
+It isn’t intended for groups and not until the user is ready to share the products created using Desktop do you need to expose anything to Power BI Services.
+The end user gains access to three distinct views in Power BI Desktop:
+- Report
+- Data
+- Model.